 (b) a copy of an order under clause 8,

-pay the amount of the bond, or where subclause (2) applies part of that amount, in accordance with the application or the order.
+pay the amount of the security bond, or where subclause (2) applies part of that amount, in accordance with the application or the order.

 (2) An application under subclause (1)(a) may relate to part of the amount of a security bond.

-(3) If a party is deceased, the signature of his executor or administrator to an application is sufficient for the purposes of subclause (1)(a), and if a party is represented by a manager or administrator under any written law, the signature of the manager or administrator is sufficient for such purposes.
+(3) If a tenant is deceased, the signature of the tenant’s executor or administrator to an application is sufficient for the purposes of subclause (1)(a), and if a tenant is represented by a manager or administrator under any written law, the signature of the manager or administrator is sufficient for such purposes.

-(4) If 6 months have elapsed since termination of a residential tenancy agreement and a bond has not been paid in accordance with an application under this clause or an application has not been made under clause 8, the bond shall be disposed of in such manner as is, and subject to compliance with such provisions as are, prescribed by regulations made under section 88.
+(4) If the bond administrator is satisfied that 6 months have elapsed since termination of a residential tenancy agreement and a security bond has not been paid in accordance with an application under this clause or an application has not been made under clause 8, the amount of the bond or any remaining portion of that amount must be disposed of in such manner as is, and subject to compliance with such provisions as are, prescribed by regulations made under section 88.

 (5) Regulations made under section 88 may provide for a scheme designed to establish whether any bond is one which should be dealt with under subclause (4).

 [Clause 5 amended by No. 69 of 2006 s.
-32(2) and (3).]
+32(2) and (3); No. 60 of 2011 s.
+87(13)-(15).]

-Part C — Financial institution

-[Heading amended by No. 19 of 2010 s.
-29(4).]
+[Part C (cl.
+6-7) deleted by No. 60 of 2011 s.
+87(16).]

-6. Terms on which bond held by financial institution

-(1) An authorised financial institution to which the amount of a security bond is paid under clause 2(1)(b) shall hold that amount on the following terms —

-[(a) deleted]

-(b) interest at a rate not less than the prescribed rate shall accrue on the amount for the period during which it is held;

-(c) the amount of interest at the prescribed rate shall be paid, at such times as are prescribed, to the Rental Accommodation Account and if interest is paid at a rate exceeding the prescribed rate, the amount representing interest above the prescribed rate shall be paid, at such times as are prescribed, to the tenant;

-(d) the authorised financial institution may deduct from a payment to the credit of the Rental Accommodation Account or from a payment to a tenant under paragraph (c) an amount not exceeding such fee as is prescribed in respect of a payment of that kind;

-(e) the amount of the bond shall be paid out in accordance with clause 7.

-(2) In regulations made under section 88 the prescribed rate referred to in subclause (1)(b) and (c) may be prescribed by reference to a market rate indicator specified in the regulations.

-[Clause 6 amended by No. 59 of 1995 s.
-54(1)(f); No. 77 of 2006 s.
-17.]
+[Heading deleted by No. 60 of 2011 s.
+87(17).]